+This policy establishes:

-- 1.1 With such a wide range of circumstances to be addressed by region scheme amendments, it is important for the WAPC to carefully consider what matters should be regarded as requiring the major amendment procedure to be observed and those others for which minor amendments would be appropriate. - 1.2 This policy statement sets out: - The range of considerations which the WAPC or its delegate will take into account when forming an opinion about the substantiality of an amendment to a region scheme. - Revised procedures and practices for major and minor amendments.
+- The range of considerations which the Western Australian Planning Commission (WAPC) or its delegate will take into account when forming an opinion about the substantiality of an amendment to a region planning scheme. - Procedures and practices for "major" and "minor" amendments.